oceanByte/chainlink-education/src/api/src/shared/course/courses/solidityIntroduction/Chapters/Chapter-6/course.md

 </Highlight>

-In the first line we are creating the variable “myFavoriteNum” of type uint, and then in the second line we are assigning “myFavoriteNum” the value 42.
+In the first line, we create the variable “myFavoriteNum” of type uint, and then in the second line, we assign “myFavoriteNum” the value 42.
 So my “myFavNum” will stay 42 until we change it again!
-Also reminder we put a semi-colon at the end of every complete line.
+Also, a reminder we put a semi-colon at the end of every complete line.
 Another example:

 <Highlight class="language-javascript">
 uint myFavNum;